HomeLeader StoriesOlia Gurnani and the Art of Modern Welcome

 InLUXESprit IG grid 5 Olia Gurnani

 When Olia Gurnani speaks about hospitality, she does not begin with hotels, design trends, or luxury.
 She begins with how a room feels when you enter it.
 Whether the light is soft enough for conversation.
 Whether the chairs invite you to stay.
-Whether someone has noticed that you prefer still water over sparkling.
+Whether someone has noticed you prefer younger red wines with lift over the depth of vintage, cellared bottles.

 That instinct became the foundation of inLUXEspirit, a concept she describes as modern hospitality shaped by human dynamics.
 It is less about spectacle and more about softness.
 Less about performance and more about presence.